 Mnihh’dm rose and pulled two stools from the edge of the courtyard to the table as the others spread out to make room.
 A crude map was covering the table.
 It showed an island sheltered in a natural harbor with the name Motye written above the island.
 She knew it was an island just off the west coast of Sicily, one of many Phoenician trading outposts spread around the rim of the Mediterranean sea.
 Ash’s LARPing group often talked about organizing a trip there someday.

 Alim pointed at the island and said, “We captured several sailors and some officers when they washed up on the shore.
 Most of them were more afraid of their King than us.
 Those died without telling us anything.
-A few cracked, and we learned that when what was left of the fleet fled and everyone received orders to regroup here, at Motye.”
+But a few cracked, and we learned that when what was left of the fleet fled, everyone received orders to regroup here, at Motye.”